drowe67/radae/doc/stored_file_test.md

 1. Try to collect some interesting results, for example different channels and power levels, cases where RADAE fails to acquire, intercontinental DX, fast and slow fading, co-channel interference, interference from carriers.

 TODO:
-* Link to April 2024 tests.
-Intro, why stored files, thanks for helping.
 * Link to installing Software
-* Screen shots of files, and listen to tx file
 * Ubuntu default sound card when radio plugged in
-* Command line examples from a real run
 * Description of fields when decoder runs